-You burn a lot of calories in a cycling class.
-A lot.
+The more you cycle using bikes like those you can find at https://alchemybikes.com/, the more calories you burn.
 That’s where a refreshing beer comes in.
 As soon as you get off the bike, and wipe it down (of course!), nothing goes down smoother than a bubbly, refreshing beer.
 I always go for something a little sweet, like an Allagash white.

 3. CrossFit – Bloody Mary